Jonathanyu2014/SID/README.md

 2. You must make a BLAST index for the TE sequence and put it in the same directory with TE FASTA file.
 3. When running this program, the input BAM file should not remove duplicates beforehand, or it may stop running accidentally.
 4. The parameter of '-run' cannot be used at present, and we will fix it soon.
+5. Please export the path of BLAST and Samtools to .bashrc before running SID.